macarooni-man/auto-mcs/build-tools/README.md

 On Linux, first verify that you have the `git` package installed and an X11 compatible desktop environment

-> Note: On Linux, Kivy requires a desktop environment with X11 to install, but there's a work around
+> Note: On Linux, Kivy requires a desktop environment with X11 to install (Wayland is incompatible for compilation, but the finished binary can run under Wayland), but there's a work around
 >
 > Install the `xvfb` package to emulate a display, and then enable it with the following commands:
 > ```sh